Kimsec/Stream-Control/readme.md

 2. A companion background process (Stream Guard) that:
    - Monitors bitrate via a stats endpoint (e.g. SRS / SLS / nginx module JSON)
    - Switches scenes automatically (LIVE <-> lowbitrate)
-   - Listens for Twitch outgoing raids (EventSub WebSocket) and can stop the stream after raid.
+   - Listens for Twitch outgoing raids (EventSub WebSocket) and can stop the stream
-   - Health check panel on front page.
+   - Exposes a local health JSON polled by the panel
-3. An overlay alert channel (WebSocket) for audio notifications (e.g. low bitrate, connection restored).
+3. An overlay alert channel (WebSocket) for visual/audio notifications (e.g. low bitrate).

 No database—simple JSON + environment variables.